STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 #.
 Note that you need to set ``BOOST_ROOT``, ``HPX_ROOT`` and
    ``DYLD_LIBRARY_PATH`` (for both ``BOOST_ROOT`` and ``HPX_ROOT``) every time
-   you configure, build, or run an |HPX| application.
+   you configure, build, or run an |hpx| application.

 #.
 If you want to use |hpx| with MPI, you need to enable the MPI parcelport, and
    also specify the location of the MPI wrapper scripts.
 This can be done using